 Take fringe areas such as the Caribbean, where reception can be so bad that stabilized antennas using traditional technology must be at least 42 inches in diameter and housed in a 50-inch dome.
 That’s fine-for yachts 120 feet and larger.
 KVH’s new G8 antenna is the first to pack the technology into a 32-inch carbon-fiber dish in a 34-inch dome.
 It should fit comfortably on yachts down to about 80 feet LOA, yet still deliver the same fringe-area reception.

-A simplified user interface (the master control unit) contains the system's memory and supervises all the new technology, but KVH's home-grown fiber-optic gyros remain at the system's heart.
-These FOGs, as they're known, use light instead of spinning metal to provide more precise stabilization than older gyro schemes.
+A simplified user interface (the master control unit) contains the system’s memory and supervises all the new technology, but KVH’s home-grown fiber optic gyro devices remain at the system’s heart.
+These FOGs, as they’re known, use light instead of spinning metal to provide more precise stabilization than older gyro schemes.

-The antenna is among the first in what may be a string of new applications for FOGs.
+The antenna is among the first in what may be a string of new applications for a fiber optic gyro.

 HOGSHEAD BE GONE